Novik/ruTorrent/trunk/plugins/autotools/readme.en.txt

 ---------------------------------------------------------------------------------------------
 Label will be created automatically if:

+- Label is created by template, that is set in Autotools options page.
-- "Label" field is empty in the "add torrent" window.
+- Label is created only if "Label" field in the "add torrent" window is empty.

-- The new torrent is set to download to a subdirectory of the "directory =" setting in .rtorrent.rc
+Template variables:

+{DIR}
-For example, if your download directory is "directory = /usr/p2p/downloads" and the new torrent is set to download to /usr/p2p/downloads/Video/DVD/ then the label would be "Video/DVD"
+  If your download directory is "directory = /usr/p2p/downloads" and the new torrent is set to download to /usr/p2p/downloads/Video/DVD/ then the variable would be "Video/DVD"

+{TRACKER)
+  The variable would be set to tracker name.

+{NOW}
+  The variable would be set to the current date using strftime() function.
+  Default format is "%Y-%m-%d".
+It is possible to set custom format using
+  syntax: "{NOW[:<format>]}", for example: "{NOW:%Y-%m-%d %H:%M}"

 ---------------------------------------------------------------------------------------------
 "AutoMove"